tadas-subonis/dev-tasubo-com-blog/_posts/2020-08-30-functional-programming-for-data-scientists.md

 I've just used (introduced?) an extremely important concept in FP -  function composition.
 It deserves a special mention.

-In the part `reduce(accumulate, ...)` you can see that we a calling function, that takes another function as the argument.
+In the part `reduce(accumulate, ...)` you can see that we are calling a function, that takes another function as the argument.
 To be used inside `reduce` the `accumulate` function has to satisfy the same signature requirements (if such a thing exists in Python at all...) - it takes two arguments and returns a single value.
 The first argument and the return value should be (preferably) of the same